 Industrial Hemp is bred from certified low THC varieties which have grown for thousands of years throughout Europe and Asia.
 Its closest botanical relative is hops.

-While Hemp needs a well prepared seed bed and adequate subsoil moisture or irrigation for the first 6 weeks, (and produces optimal yields when it is irrigated), hemp fibre crops can be grown with a third of the water needed for lucerne.
-Hemp is a hardy crop. and was identified early in the establishment of the colony as a suitable crop for Australian farmers.
+While Hemp needs a well prepared seed bed and adequate subsoil moisture or irrigation for the first 6 weeks (and produces optimal yields when it is irrigated), in the Northern Tablelands of NSW, high yielding hemp fibre crops have been produced with a third of the water needed for lucerne.
+Hemp is a hardy crop and was identified early in the establishment of the colony as a suitable crop for Australian farmers.

 Industrial hemp is grown successfully using organic farming methods in a number of countries, most notably Austria and Romania.
 Market demand and an emerging commitment to sustainable farming is now also positively influencing production in Australia.